-On the AT, I can imagine the experience of discussing gear is different than online forums where people basically call other a piece of shit for not knowing the specs of every damn thing.
+On the AT, I can imagine the experience of discussing gear is different than online forums where people basically call other a piece of shit for not knowing the specs of every item.
 While this very well may happen to me in the comments, section, that’s a risk I’m willing to take.
-Personally, I think Appalachian Trials readers are much more kind.
+Personally, I think the readers here are much more kind.

-Henri, as I mentioned, LOVES gear, and he tells me “That’s just what people talk about on the trail.”
+My partner Henri, as I mentioned, LOVES gear, and he tells me “That’s just what people talk about on the trail.”
 Although I believe him, I can’t help but wonder WHY people talk about that.
 My theory is that everyone hiking has chosen the gear that he/she is carrying and for that reason, it’s more of an icebreaker.
-It’s a topic everyone can contribute to, similarly to if I were to compliment another woman’s outfit at a bar and start talking..
-Or better yet, when you’re out and you get asked what you do for a living (eye roll, right?).
+It’s a topic everyone can contribute to, similarly to if I were to compliment another woman’s outfit at a bar and we would start talking..
+Or better yet, when you’re out and someone asks what you do for a living (giant eye roll).

 Most people that know me can attest to the fact that when I meet someone, I really want to get to know them.
 I want to know as much about someone as they are willing to share.
 Perhaps knowing you all have so much more to you than your material possessions that can be felt and shared.
 Out in nature, constantly talking about your material possessions just seems backwards.
 Because I’m hopeful that I am not alone in this belief, here goes nothing:

 Why would you want to ask someone about their biggest fears?
 Why would you want to tell someone your biggest fears?
 The answer is the same: It shows a bit of fearlessness.
 Think about it.
 You are giving someone permission to have a deep discussion, which they may be open to, but may not initiate on their own.
 You are also asking something that isn’t intrusive and therefore gives them the option of answering simply or even jokingly.
-From their answer, you may find out that they are currently facing their biggest fear (bears, heights, living off the grid), or rather that they’re on the trail to escape their biggest fears.
-Or, you know, a combination of both.
+From their answer, you may find out that they are currently facing their biggest fear, or rather that they’re on the trail to escape their biggest fears.
+You never know until you ask.

 On the trail, like in life, people are quick to notice people’s strengths, but rare that you ask someone about theirs.
 Something that someone is willing to admit they are good at is probably something they also enjoy.
 Sure, we know the one guy is a fast climber.
 Another woman can start a fire in record time.
 We know the strengths of others that we see in context.
 But what about in a different environment?
 Perhaps someone is a fantastic classical musician (like Henri), or an amazing oil painter (like my best friend, Kelly).
 These are skills that are a huge part of an individual that may not be relevant on the trail.
 Plus, it feels good to be able to share your knowledge and skills with someone who is genuinely interested.